GridProtectionAlliance/go2cs/docs/ConversionStrategies.md

 Note that one sticking point with this strategy is that not all C# indexing constructs currently accept a `long`, so in some places a down-cast from `long` to `int` will be required.
 For example, although explicit indexers in C# support a `long`, [implicit index support](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/proposals/csharp-8.0/ranges#implicit-index-support) currently only works with an `int`, this means range operation indices will need to be cast to `int`.
 FYI, [issue is being discussed](https://github.com/dotnet/runtime/issues/28070) for future C# runtime updates.

-## Switch Statements
+## Expression Switch Statements
-Go `switch` statements are very flexible, case statements do not automatically fall-through - so a `break` statement is not required.
-When the Go `fallthrough` keyword is used, the next case expression is evaluated.
-Based on work done with the [Manual Tour of Go Conversions](https://github.com/GridProtectionAlliance/go2cs/tree/master/src/Examples/Manual%20Tour%20of%20Go%20Conversions), converting to simple `if / else if` statements seems like the logical best choice.
+Go expression-based `switch` statements are very flexible.
+Case statements do not automatically fall-through, so no `break` operation is not required.
+When the Go `fallthrough` keyword is used, the next case expression is executed, bypassing expression evaluation.
+Based on work done with the [Manual Tour of Go Conversions](https://github.com/GridProtectionAlliance/go2cs/tree/master/src/Examples/Manual%20Tour%20of%20Go%20Conversions), converting to simple `if / else if / else` statements is the logical best choice for most cases.

-If the original Go `case` statements all use constants and no `fallthough` keyword is being used, a traditional C# `switch` should work OK.
-Because this creates additional conversion complexity for detection of the proper use case, all for the sake of simply using a switch statement, this will likely be deferred to later.
-However, as one of the primary `go2cs` goals is to produce visually similar code where possible, the task should not be abandoned.
+If the original Go `case` statements all use constants and no `fallthough` keyword is being used, a traditional C# `switch` seems to work OK.
+I believe an unhandled edge case may exist here if "re-evaluation" of expression at each case value is required by the original Go code (even though depending on such behavior seems like a poor design choice) since in C# the value is read once and cached, then each case expression is compared to cached expression result.

+For cases with non-constant expressions and no `fallthough` keyword, a simple `if / else if /else` patten works fine, where final `else` is default case handler.

+For cases that use the `fallthough` keyword, all case expressions have to be converted to standalone `if` statements using a thread local flag to check fall-through state and `goto` statements to handle `break` style operations to exit to end of switch.
+When the  `fallthough` keyword is used, this the most complex conversion scenario -- and the least pretty.

 > FYI, toyed around with an experimental [`SwitchExpression<T>`](https://github.com/GridProtectionAlliance/go2cs/blob/master/src/gocore/golib/experimental/SwitchExpression.cs) class that used chained expressions and evaluated case statements as lambdas.
-This generally works like original Go `switch` even with `fallthrough` statements, but resultant code was much more noisy and certainly no cleaner than `if / else if` expansions.
-It also began to create burdening edge cases with lambda case expressions and captured variables.
+This generally works like original Go `switch` even with `fallthrough` statements, but resultant code was often more noisy and certainly no cleaner than simple `if / else if / else` expansions.
+It also began to create burdening edge cases with lambda case expressions and captured variables that did not exist in original code.

 ## Type Switch Statements
 In the case of Go type-based switch statements, the C# type-based pattern matching works well - even as a `switch` statement.
 For example, the following Go code using type-switch: